Ranger 3: Mission

 This was the first American attempt to achieve impact on the lunar surface.
 The Block II Ranger spacecraft carried a TV camera that used an optical telescope that would allow imaging down to about 24 kilometers above the lunar surface during the descent.
 The main bus also carried a 42.6 kilogram instrument capsule that would separate from the bus at 21.4 kilometers altitude and then independently impact on the Moon.
 Protected by a balsa-wood outer casing, the capsule was designed to bounce several times on the lunar surface before coming to rest.
 The primary onboard instrument was a seismometer.

 The mission was designed to boost towards the Moon by an Atlas/Agena, undergo one mid-course correction, and impact the lunar surface.
 At the appropriate altitude, the capsule was to separate and the retrorockets ignite to cushion the landing.
 A malfunction in the booster guidance system resulted in excessive spacecraft speed.

-Reversed command signals caused the spacecraft to pitch in the wrong direction and the TM antenna to lose earth acquisition, and mid-course correction was not possible.
+Reversed command signals caused the spacecraft to pitch in the wrong direction and the TM antenna to lose Earth acquisition, and mid-course correction was not possible.
 Finally, a spurious signal during the terminal maneuver prevented transmission of useful images.
-Ranger 3 missed the Moon by approximately 36,800 km on January 28 and was now in a heliocentric orbit.
+Ranger 3 missed the Moon by approximately 36,800 km on January 28 and entered a heliocentric orbit.
 Some useful engineering data were obtained from the flight.